What is ALA Volunteer Girls State?

 From the moment citizens arrive on campus, they’ll be part of a community and a thought-provoking experience that often is described as “life-changing.”
 ALA Volunteer Girls State provides young women in Tennessee the opportunity to learn about state government and how they can positively affect their communities at home through active citizenship and informed voting.
 Throughout the week, participants will have the opportunity to:

 - Actualize government.
 Much of the week is spent learning by creating a mock government in an exciting, fun way.
-To begin, all citizens of the state of Volunteer are divided into two political parties and 14 cities.
+To begin, all citizens of the state of Volunteer are divided into two political parties, 14 cities, 7 counties, and 7 legislative districts.

 - Run for office.
 From the first day of ALA VGS and throughout the week, citizens will develop city, county and state mock governments and have the opportunity to run for or be appointed to offices in all of these levels.
 As a possible candidate, you will petition, give speeches, address true-to-life issues and interact with your constituents.